 A strong emphasis is placed on managing the transition from the Primary School and supporting the successful integration of pupils into life at the Secondary School.

 We also ensure that all pupils joining our Secondary School from other schools are supported as they settle into their new environment.

 Build skills and… opportunities

 Year 7, Year 8 and Year 9 are three dynamic years of a learner’s education, that build upon the foundations laid down in Primary School, and help define the pathway towards Key Stage 4, the two-year programme culminating with IGCSE examinations – qualifications that are recognised and highly valued by universities around the world.

 Our Key Stage 3 curriculum is broad and balanced and offers all pupils the opportunities to build their skills and nurture their aspirations.
 Our subject choices are constantly evolving, based on the wide range of choice from our quality teachers.

 Enrichment and support

-We feel extremely proud of delivering a high standard of pastoral care and guidance, meant to support the success of our students by helping them to overcome barriers to achievement and Building a solid foundation for future achievement, both in and outside of the classroom.
+We feel extremely proud of delivering a high standard of pastoral care and guidance, meant to support the success of our pupils by helping them to overcome barriers to achievement and building a solid foundation for future achievement, both in and outside of the classroom.

 Key Stage 3 Curriculum